Critical growth double phase problems: the local case and a Kirchhoff type case: Proofs of nonexistence results for the local case

-In the rest of the section we assume that $\Omega$ is starshaped.
+In the present subsection we assume further that $\Omega$ is starshaped.
 Without loss of generality we suppose that $0\in \Omega$ and $\Omega$ is starshaped with respect to the origin, and so $(x\cdot\nu)\ge 0$ on $\partial\Omega$.
 Being $a(x)$ nonnegative, the boundary term in \eqref{eq:poho} is nonnegative, and the Poho\v{z}aev type identity \eqref{eq:poho} gives the inequality

 We are now ready to prove the nonexistence theorem. \begin{proof}[Proof of Theorem \ref{thm:nonex}] Being $a(x)$ radial and radially nondecreasing, $(\nabla a\cdot x)\ge 0$.
 Thus, by \eqref{eq:poho-ineq}, we have